hakkd/ChoreAssign/README.md

   - Click the "Load" button in the top left corner of the window.
 - To save the application state:
   - Click the "save" button in the top left corner of the window.

+## Phase 4: Task 3
+### Reflection
+If I were to refactor my app I would try to combine the console and GUI versions of the app, so that there is one main UI class that runs the app.
+Currently, the user has to choose whether to run the console or GUI version.
+Doing this would probably involve refactoring the ChoreAssignApp class so that it can deal with user inputs from the console or GUI.
+The advantage of this refactoring would be to reduce the points of control.
+That way if the model classes or the behaviour of the app change, then the console and GUI UI classes don't need to be modified individually.